Dyeing Process of Textile

+Dyeing is a process of imparting color to textile materials like fabrics, yarns, and fibers.
+It is an ancient art and has been used by humans for thousands of years.
 Dyes come in four forms- powders, pastes, crystals, and liquid dispersions.
 They all get completely dissolved in an aqueous solution like water.
 When the textile material is dipped into it, the dye molecules get fixed on the fibers.
-Basically, the dyeing process is all about absorption and diffusion.
-Absorption is transferring of dyes from the aqueous solution onto the fabric surface and diffusion is dyes getting diffused into the fibers.
+The dyeing process is all about absorption and diffusion.
+Absorption is the transferring of dyes from the aqueous solution onto the fabric surface and diffusion is the dyes getting diffused into the fibers.
 Of course, the temperature and other controlling factors play a major role.
 This dyeing can be either done by hand or machine.
 Also, different kinds of dyes are used for different types of fabrics.

-For example, acid dyes are used to dye wool and silk, the basic dye is used for acrylic fabric, disperse dyes for polyester yarn and cotton can be dyed with a variety of dyes like vat dyes, direct dyes and modern synthetic reactive.
-The right dyeing fabric process is:
+For example, acid dyes are used to dye wool and silk, the basic dye is used for acrylic fabric, disperse dyes for polyester yarn, mulmul and cotton can be dyed with a variety of dyes like vat dyes, direct dyes, and modern synthetic reactive.

-Wait, are you thinking the same what’s there on my mind?
-Then what’s the difference between paint and dye?
-When you paint a fabric, you are coating the surface of it but when you dye, you are actually changing the crystal structure of it.
+Wait, are you thinking the same What’s there on my mind?
+Then what’s the difference between painting and dyeing?
+When you paint a fabric, you are coating the surface of it but when you dye, you are changing the crystal structure of it.
 Well, that’s too much chemistry.
 For now, what is important to understand is that dyes are more saturating and permanent.
-The clothes dyed into colors last through many wearing and washings
+The clothes dyed into colors last through many wears and washings.